-- 25.5.1 The entire Plan area will be subject to subdivision control and part lot control, pursuant to the Planning Act. - 25.5.2 Development in urban areas should take place in accordance with comprehensively designed registered plans of subdivision. - 25.5.3 In considering a draft plan of subdivision or condominium, the Town will have regard for: - a) Provincial legislation, including the criteria identified in the Planning Act; - b) Provincial policies, plans and guidelines; - c) whether the proposed plan conforms to the policies of this Plan, including the associated secondary plan; - d) the associated tertiary plan, where applicable; and, - e) whether the proposed plan can be provided with adequate infrastructure services, amenities and community facilities and services as required by this Plan.
+- 25.5.1 The entire Plan area will be subject to subdivision control and part lot control, pursuant to the Planning Act. - 25.5.2 Development in urban areas should take place in accordance with comprehensively designed registered plans of subdivision. - 25.5.3 In considering a draft plan of subdivision or condominium, the Town will have regard for: - a) Provincial legislation, including the criteria identified in the Planning Act; - b) Provincial policies, plans and guidelines; - c) whether the proposed plan conforms to the policies of this Plan; and, - d) whether the proposed plan can be provided with adequate infrastructure services, amenities and community facilities and services as required by this Plan.